Spermaceti: Biological function

-Currently there is disagreement on what biological purpose or purposes spermaceti serves.
+Currently, disagreement exists on what biological purpose or purposes spermaceti serves.
 The proportion of wax esters retained by an average (living) whale head appears to reflect buoyancy influenced by heat.
 Changes in density likely enhance echolocation.
 It might be used as a means of adjusting the whale's buoyancy, since the density of the spermaceti changes with its phase.
 Another hypothesis has been that it is used as a cushion to protect the sperm whale's delicate snout while diving.

 The most likely primary function of the spermaceti organ is to add internal echo or resonator clicks to the sonar echolocation clicks emitted by the respiratory organs.
-This makes it possible for the whale to sense the motion of its prey as well as its position.
-The changing distance to the prey affects the time interval between the returning clicks reflected by the prey (Doppler effect).
+This makes possible the whale sensing the motion of its prey and its position.
+The changing distance to the prey affects the time interval between the returning clicks reflected by the prey.
 This would explain the low density and high compressibility of the spermaceti, which enhance the resonance by the contrast of the acoustic properties of the sea water and of the hard tissue surrounding the spermaceti.

 Spermaceti processing

 After killing a sperm whale, the whalers would pull the carcass alongside the ship, cut off the head and pull it on deck.
 Then, they would cut a hole in it and bail out the matter inside with a bucket.
 The harvested matter, raw spermaceti, was stored in casks to be processed back on land.
 A large whale could yield as much as 500 usgal.
 The spermaceti was boiled and strained of impurities to prevent it from going rancid.
 On land, the casks were allowed to chill during the winter, causing the spermaceti to congeal into a spongy and viscous mass.
 The congealed matter was then loaded into wool sacks and placed in a press to squeeze out the liquid.
 This liquid was bottled and sold as "winter-strained sperm oil".
-This was the most valuable product: an oil that remained liquid in freezing winter temperatures.
+This was the most valuable product - an oil that remained liquid in freezing winter temperatures.

 Later, during the warmer seasons, the leftover solid was allowed to partially melt, and the liquid was strained off to leave a fully solid wax.
 This wax, brown in color, was then bleached and sold as "spermaceti wax".
 Spermaceti wax is white and translucent.
 It melts at about 50 C and congeals at 45 C.